 Technically oranges are safe for your puppy, but some precautions need to be taken in the beginning to be sure your pet will not be affected.
-Overweight dogs are prone to diabetes, so any form of sugars even those from natural sources should be avoided.
+Overweight dogs are pr, so any form of sugars even those from natural sources should be avoided. one to diabetes

 - Gastrointestinal upset causing either constipation or diarrhea

 - High levels of natural sugar can be harmful to diabetic dogs